 Cut and loop carpet was very fashionable during the 1970s and 1980s but lost a lot of popularity through the 90s.
-However, with many new contemporary styles introduced in the last several years, cut and loop have become trendy once again.
+With many new contemporary styles introduced in the last several years, cut and loop have become trendy once again.

-The cut and loop styles of the 70s and 80s were primarily available in a “sculptured” or “carved” design, which featured a cut-pile carpet with a few squiggly lines made out of loops running randomly through it -- somewhat resembling a marble texture.
-These were mostly dramatic, multi-colored looks in the 70s, and faded to softer, more muted tones in the 80s.
+The cut and loop styles of the 70s and 80s were primarily available in a “sculptured” or “carved” design, which featured a cut-pile carpet with a few squiggly lines made out of loops running randomly through it―somewhat resembling a marble texture.
+These were dramatic, multi-colored looks in the 70s, and faded to softer, more muted tones in the 80s.

 Today, there is much more variety in the styling of cut and loops, and most of it has moved away from the sculptured look and into more geometric designs.
-Current styles include small square- or diamond-shaped patterns, made by having the outline of the shape contrast the actual shape (for example, a recessed square made out of loops in a cut-pile carpet) or pin dot styles: a short, cut-pile carpet that features several tight loops grouped together at small intervals.
+Current styles include small square- or diamond-shaped patterns, made by having the outline of the shape contrast the actual shape or pin dot styles: a short, cut-pile carpet that features several tight loops grouped together at small intervals.
 Some abstract styles can also be found, such as in "wave" patterns.

 As many of today’s design trends rely heavily on texture, cut and loop styles fit in nicely with contemporary décor.

 The biggest disadvantage to this style of carpet is that it tends to produce a worn-out look, even when the carpet is performing as it should.
 This is caused by the longer cut fibers bending or blooming (untwisting) over top of the shorter looped fibers, effectively hiding the looped fibers.